 Tendons attach our muscles to bone.
 Tendinopathy is a condition which generally affects the area right where the tendon inserts into the bone.
 It can occur in all tendons, most commonly appearing in the hip, glutes, proximal (upper) hamstring, patella, achilles, rotator cuff and elbow.

-It can be caused by acute injury, but also commonly as a result of through lifestyle changes, increased exercise loading, age and hormonal changes.
+It can be caused by acute injury, but more commonly, it is because of a combination of factors: some sort of change in your exercise routine, age, previous history of very high load exercise, previous tendon problems, general health and hormonal changes, or sometimes even certain medications.
 Depending on the tendon affected, pain is usually fairly localised and can flare up overnight or even the day after exercise.

 Our Physiotherapists adopt an evidence based approach in the management of this condition, and stay up to date with the latest research.